 The drop-down list at the top of the Presets panel lets you filter presets by categories.
-There are four categories of built-in presets which correspond to effect styles (Artistic, Realistic, Architecture and Black & White) and four categories which correspond to rendering methods (Details Enhancer, Contrast Optimizer, Tone Balancer, Tone Compressor and Fusion).
+There are four categories of built-in presets which correspond to effect styles (Artistic, Realistic, Architecture and Black & White) and five categories which correspond to HDR styles (Details Enhancer, Contrast Optimizer, Tone Balancer, Tone Compressor and Fusion).